 - A vendor checklist will be given to every returning vendor before the start of each season.
 This must be filled out and signed before approval is given.
 Changes can only be made with approval from the Market Manager, so it is important that vendors list everything they intend to sell throughout the entire season.

-Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
 Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Protect Your Personal Data: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to speak with a licensed privacy attorney to ensure compliance and to preserve your rights and interests.
-You can find more information here by finding an accredited legal expert in privacy laws.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to contact a certified attorney specializing in privacy laws to ensure conformity and to safeguard your rights and interests.
+You can find more information here by looking up a licensed privacy legal counsel.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
 Consider reporting the issue to consumer protection agencies.
 Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
 Use this form to report the issue: Contact Us Form